-In 2019, the R&D group also spearheaded the implementation of Total Quality Management ("TQM") at the terminals and Petron Research and Testing Centers ("PRTC") laboratories.
+Since spearheading its inception in 2019, the R&D group has continually implemented Total Quality Management ("TQM") at the terminals and Petron Research and Testing Centers ("PRTC") laboratories.
 TQM is a management system where all members of the organization participate and work together in improving processes by eliminating unnecessary steps and doing value-adding and innovative activities, thereby resulting to a more efficient, productive, and cost-saving operations.

 With TQM implementation, Petron terminals were able to optimize resources and safeguard product quality with the use of quality assurance tools.
 PRTCs were also able to generate operating cost avoidance by rationalizing critical test properties and focusing on customer requirements.
 With this quality system, the laboratories were able to develop innovative procedures that enhance operating efficiency, reduce hazardous wastes, and provide customer-focused services.
-The Petron TQM program works in conjunction with LPS wherein it focuses on quality management system without compromising loss in safety, business opportunity, and capital expenditures.
+The Petron TQM program works in conjunction with Terminal Operations Work Process System wherein it focuses on quality management system without compromising loss in safety, business opportunity, and capital expenditures.